Automated HTML canvas workflow with a custom generator script for photoshop

 The Food Network had an iPad application called Cupcakes! featuring a variety of cupcake recipes along with beautiful photos and designs.
 We saw this as a great opportunity to bring it to the web and show off some new web features along with some that Adobe had contributed.

-Some other interesting features include rich textures with CSS Masks, unique element shapes with CSS Clip Paths, as well as visually interesting transitions on supported platforms using a CSS Canvas Masking technique.VIEW PROJECT
+Some other interesting features include rich textures with CSS Masks, unique element shapes with CSS Clip Paths, as well as visually interesting transitions on supported platforms using a CSS Canvas Masking technique.VIEW VIDEO

 Exploration of the future of digital layout utilizing cutting edge web technologies